 - Charting Code Map

-- Codes Manager (including Diagnosis Codes, ADA Codes, CPT Codes, and HCPCS Codes)
+- Codes Manager (including Diagnosis Codes and HCPCS Codes)

 - Database Utilities

 The following Preference functions are only available on the MacPractice server computer: